-Photos brought to you by I Love Manitou Springs
+Photos taken in 2019 and brought to you by I Love Manitou Springs

 What’s a Fruitcake?